Aternity/Custom-Monitors/health-events/Readme.md

 	Description: Create a monitor under device health bucket to check for Pending Reboot Flag
 	Technology:	XML
 	Frequency: 	case by case bases, based on your use case.
 Change the setting of frequency under <AgentConfiguration> parameter
+###	Last AD Connection Health Event	Powershell Script
+	Description: Check when device was last connected to AD from Windows Event Logs and raise a health event if connection was more than 7 day ago
+	Technology:	Powershell Script
+	Frequency: 	Ideally check every couple of hours
+###	Last AD Connection Health Event	Monitor XML
+	Description: Create a monitor under device health bucket to check for Last AD Connection
+	Technology:	XML
+	Frequency: 	Ideally check every couple of hours